vstinner/misc/cpython/pep-lvalue.rst

 CPython nogil fork
 ------------------

-Sam Gross forked Python 3.8 to remove the GIL: `nogil
+Sam Gross forked Python 3.8 to remove the GIL: the `nogil branch
 <https://github.com/colesbury/nogil/>`_.
 This fork has no
-``PyObject.ob_refcnt`` member, but a more elaborated implementation for reference counting, and so the ``Py_REFCNT(obj) = new_refcnt;`` code is invalid.
+``PyObject.ob_refcnt`` member, but a more elaborated implementation for reference counting, and so the ``Py_REFCNT(obj) = new_refcnt;`` code fails with a compiler error.

-Mering the nogil fork into the upstream CPython main branch requires first to fix this C API compatibility issue.
+Merging the nogil fork into the upstream CPython main branch requires first to fix this C API compatibility issue.
 It is a concrete example of a Python optimization blocked indirectly by the C API.

-Hopefully, the ``Py_REFCNT()`` macro was already modified in Python 3.10 to disallow using it as a l-value.
+This issue was already fixed in Python 3.10: the ``Py_REFCNT()`` macro has been already modified to disallow using it as a l-value.

 HPy project
 -----------